 Community Building & Engagement

-The San Luis Obispo Museum of Art has partnered with PSHHC to bring art classes to residents at the Canyon Creek Apartments in Paso Robles and the Riverview Townhomes in Guadalupe.
+The San Luis Obispo Museum of Art has partnered with PSHH to bring art classes to residents at the Canyon Creek Apartments in Paso Robles and the Riverview Townhomes in Guadalupe.
 These free art classes are aimed at adults, though teenagers are also welcome.
 Childcare and dinner are provided.

-PSHHC partners with Cuesta College and Allan Hancock Community College to offer classes to residents and fellow community members at three of our sites.
+PSHH also partners with Cuesta College and Allan Hancock Community College to offer classes to residents and fellow community members at three of our sites.
 GED prep classes and English as a Second Language classes are offered free of charge to residents and are held at the sites’ community rooms and classrooms.

-The Torch Club is new program that pairs the children from the Boys and Girls Club of Paso Robles with the Seniors of Los Robles Terrace.
+The Torch Club is new program that pairs the children from the Boys and Girls Club of Paso Robles with the seniors of Los Robles Terrace.
 The kids take a field trip to our senior site’s community room where they talk with seniors and play games.
 Both the children of the Boys and Girls Club and the seniors benefit from this socializing-across-generations program.

-PSHHC is committed to working with Planned Parenthood to bring their Promotores program to our Santa Maria site, Los Adobes de Maria II.
+PSHH is committed to working with Planned Parenthood to bring their Promotores program to our Santa Maria site, Los Adobes de Maria II.
 Those who take the training are then certified Promotores and are able to work as promotores in paid positions around the community.
 Promotores are taught everything from how to take blood pressure to glucose testing.
 Promotores classes are given in Spanish and are bicultural.
 Childcare is provided for the trainings.

 In 2016 Dignity Health offered 33 classes at 13 different PSHH properties in both San Luis Obispo County and Santa Barbara County.
 They held a class called Healthalicious, which is a nutrition class for children, middle-school students, and adults.
 Other classes included exercise classes and chronic pain management classes.